cdisc-org/COSMoS/project/bc/docs/cosmos_bc_model.md

  * [coding](coding.md)
  * [conceptId](conceptId.md) - An identifier that uniquely represents an entity
      * [BiomedicalConcept➞conceptId](BiomedicalConcept_conceptId.md) - A unique identifier for a Biomedical Concept which will be assigned as the NCIt code if it exists or a placeholder identifier if the concept is not yet available in NCIt
-     * [DataElementConcept➞conceptId](DataElementConcept_conceptId.md) - NCI C-code for the BC Data Element Concept
+     * [DataElementConcept➞conceptId](DataElementConcept_conceptId.md) - An identifier for a Data Element Concept (DEC) which will be assigned as the NCIt code if it exists or a placeholder identifier if the concept is not yet available in NCIt
  * [dataElementConcepts](dataElementConcepts.md) - Data Element Concept
  * [dataType](dataType.md) - Data Type for the Data Element Concept
  * [definition](definition.md) - NCIt definition for the Biomedical Concept; provisional defintion if concept is not available in NCIt